-“What were caravans like in those days?” said Trudy.
+“What were caravans like in those days?”
+Trudy asked.

-“Well that was the funny thing, this caravan seemed much older, even had magazines from the 1930’s, nothing modern, well, modern for the sixties!
-I’d taken my tranny – transistor radio – they were all the rage then, but could only get old wartime type music.
+“Well, that was the funny thing, this caravan seemed much older, even had magazines from the 1930’s, nothing modern, well, modern for the sixties!
+I’d taken my tranny – transistor radio – they were all the rage then, but I could only get old wartime-type music.
 It was weird.
 Anyway, there were two long seats at one end that would convert to single beds, and a table you could fold down over them.
-At the end where you went in there was a sofa.
+At the end where you went in, there was a sofa.
 I remember it was very worn and there was a teddy bear at one end!
 That was a double bed.”

 “Was there a toilet?”

 “You’re joking!
 No, it was the bushes.
 I remember poor Tammy was dying to go and us throwing soggy toilet rolls at her!”

 “In the middle, on the side opposite the door there was the oven, a sink and some cupboards, and on the other side was a wardrobe with a big mirror, covered in mildew.
 So we made some tea and me and Tammy went to put some dry clothes on.
 Thank God for waterproof inner bags in our rucksacks!”